improving/GITLabs-CATechnologies/handout.md

 2. Index --> information about staging area

 ###Merge and rebase model
-1. git merge feature
+1. git merge branch
-2. git rebase
+2. git rebase branch

 ##This is the Git notes from the 2-day training session at ImprovingEnterprises on Jan 21-22, 2015.